kyma-project/kyma/components/function-controller/design/scaling_functions.md

-# Serverless Functions as scaled resources
+# Serverless Functions Scaling Modes

 ## Summary
 Initially, the Serverless API supported the `spec.ScaleConfig` field only.
 The work flow was as follow: